 Large scale production of coffee.
 In other countries such as Angola and Zimbabwe, where coffee is also an important cash crop, production is quite different.
 During colonialism, these countries were settled by large numbers of European immigrants.
 A number of these settlers became actively engaged in commercial agriculture, including the production of coffee.
 In these cases, coffee is grown on large farms or plantations.
 The land is owned either by the settlers or by an international company.
 The labor needs of these large farms are met by workers recruited from rural areas who are often landless, and unable to be even subsistence farmers.
 Money earned from the sale of the coffee goes to improve the farm and into the accounts of the owners.
 This system has been criticized because workers are paid low salaries and because most of the profits earned are not re-invested in the local communities and economies.

 Your teacher will supply you with a paper copy of the graphic organizer.
 Using information provided above and in the suggested readings, fill in the four boxes with information regarding human, capital, and natural resources used by coffee farmers.
-When your teacher has seen your work, please place it in your Activity Journal.

 Go on to Activity Three or go to one of the other activities in this module